-If an ICS is used to control the operations at a power plant, for example, in theory a sophisticated cyber-attack could disable the plant remotely.
+If an ICS is used to control the operations at a power plant, for example, in theory, a sophisticated cyber-attack could disable the plant remotely.

-For organizations and businesses, emphasis is shifting from responding to these breaches of security to trying to pre-empt them.
+For organizations and businesses, an emphasis is shifting from responding to these breaches of security to trying to pre-empt them.
 Security experts advise that companies have first response plans to deploy as soon as questionable activity happens on a server.
 Even still, the number of cyber-attacks happening makes a major black swan cyber event seem inevitable.

 Many argue that the very nature of a black swan event means that you cannot truly prepare for them.
 Even still, a savvy company or individual can observe trends and do their best to prepare for the fallout after a black swan cyber-attack.

 That brings us back to you and your family.

 While companies have to figure out how to protect their infrastructure and economic plans from black swan cyber-attacks, the fallout to the consumer could be tremendous.
 What if a cyber-attack took industry offline?
 Would you be able to buy food?
 Gas?
 How would you run your household?